mwstroud/Borgers-Examples-in-BMTK/README.md

-# Borgers-Examples-in-BMTK
+# Computational Neuronal Models of Entrainment, Synchronization, and Oscillations

+Matthew Stroud
+Thanks to Tyler Banks, Ben Latimer, Pete Canfield, and Satish Nair for assisting in the creation of these models.

+These examples were inspired by examples in Christophe Borgers' book, "Introduction to Modeling Neuronal Dynamics".
+Each example in this repository is written in Python and may use the packages NEURON and or BMTK.
+Some features of the original examples are ignored while implementing similar networks in these models..

+The goal of these computational models is to display general network features and their affects apart from raw numerical solutions when possible.

-Completed Borger’s MATLAB scripts to Python Key Examples in chapters 23 – 34
+## Completed Borger’s MATLAB scripts to Python Key Examples in chapters 23 – 34

 ### Chapter 23: Entrainment by Excitatory Input Pulses